This post may contain affiliate links. Please read our disclosure policy.

 How To Make Mashed Potatoes

-These step-by-step photos and instructions help you visualize how to make a small batch of mashed potatoes.
+These photos and instructions help you visualize how to make a small batch of mashed potatoes.
 See the recipe below for ingredient amounts and full recipe instructions.

 1. Chop the potatoes into quarters and place them in a small saucepan.
 Add the milk, cream, garlic, and coriander and stir.
 Add a little extra milk or cream if the potatoes are not almost completely covered by the liquid.